Junebuggi/SYSC3303_GroupProject_L2G1/README.txt

           "TIME FLOOR FLOORBUTTON CARBUTTON"

 /***** SCHEDULER SUBSYSTEM *****/
+ElevatorFaultMonitor.java
+	->  This class is responsible for starting a timer each time a elevator services a request.
+		The timer will be triggered after a certain time since there was no arrival sensor message received that would have cancelled the timer.
+The corresponding elevator will go out of service to ensure that the issue can be reviewed before operating again.
 Scheduler.java
 	-> The Scheduler is responsible for handling incoming requests from the floor Subsystem and passing
 	   requests to the elevator subsystem.
 This is done with the implementation of a state machine.